UW-MLGEO/MLGEO2022_sangsong/ml-sogos/project_overview.md

 		- `gi_659_forMLGeo1026.nc`	(isopycnal-gridded .001, glider #659)
 		- `gi_659_forMLGeo1026.nc`	(isopycnal-gridded .001, glider #659)

+- Description of data variables in `Seaglider_DataGuide.pdf`

+- First paper from SOGOS program: [Link to Dove (2021)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021JC017178)

-- I recommend starting by opening sogos_overview.ipynb.
+- I recommend starting to look at the glider data by opening sogos_main.ipynb.
 Right now the notebook only contains a few things, but we can add more sections as needed.

 The main notebook starts with the 'L3' glider datasets ('level-3' processed dataset from APL, gridded and interpolated.
 See notes from Jeff Schilling, APL-UW, at bottom) which have already been processed into "gp" (gridded-pressure) and "gi" (gridded-isopycnal) xarray Datasets.